 In such circumstances the paying company has been used to defraud the tax authorities of sums it was never going to collect from the seller.

-Where a director or individual has had previous company failures with VAT losses and HMRC suspect this failure to account may be repeated, then HMRC may issue a Notice of Requirement.
-A Notice of Requirement will be served on the company care of it’s Directors.
+Where a director or individual has had previous company failures with VAT losses and HMRC suspect this failure to account may be repeated, then HMRC may issue a notice of requirement.

 This security is held for a minimum of between 12-24 months (dependent on the regularity of your VAT returns) and, once HMRC considers there is no ongoing risk, will be returned.